tssutha/tssutha.com/static/pages/2013-11-24-Poker-Card-Game-Simulator-in-Python.markdown

 Initially I started to to code the poker hand simulator based on some text book, when I saw the output which is almost close the theoretical value, I got the idea to plot the values using some python plotting libraries as a learning  experience.
-Wow the data analysis with python is awesome with powerful libraries like [matplotlib][link2], [numpy][link3] and [scipy][link4].
+Wow, the data analysis with python is awesome with powerful libraries like [matplotlib][link2], [numpy][link3] and [scipy][link4].
 You can refer the source code [here.][link5]

 The following results are based on following conditions,
 <ul>
-	<li>For each shuffling, distribute 7 cards for 7 hands.</li>
+	<li>For each shuffling, distribute 7 cards per hand for 7 hands.</li>
 	<li>Check each hand's rank at first time before moving any cards.</li>
 	<li>Repeat the shuffling for 10000 times and accumulated result was taken.</li>
 	<li>Use the python's random.shuffle() api for shuffling the cards.</li>